 Photography is a light-sensitive medium.
 Especially when showing old photographic techniques, there are often strict conditions regarding the amount and duration of light to which a work may be exposed.
 It is therefore sometimes necessary to dim the light in different ways.
 By doing this, many other people will be able to enjoy the same objects in future exhibitions.

 Does the museum have a café?

 No, there is no café.
 However, there is a coffee machine where you can get a hot drink for a small fee, which you can enjoy downstairs or in the canal garden of the museum.
-In the nearby Nine Streets area you will find a rich variety of establishments which serve lunch, dinner, coffee and drinks.
+In the nearby Nine Streets area, you will find a rich variety of establishments that serve lunch, dinner, coffee, and drinks.

 Does the museum have a shop?